Frequently asked questions

 While the tool itself has been abandoned for a while, the most recent version, available here [Github], has rule files that recognize and set Tamriel_Data's place in the load order correctly.

-As a general recommendation: do not use mlox or at least do not use it blindly.
-If you need to resort your load order quickly, use Wrye Mash (Polemos Fork) [Nexus Mods].
+As a general recommendation: do not use mlox from MGSO and do not use it blindly in any case.
+If you need to resort your load order quickly after an accident, use Wrye Mash (Polemos Fork) [Nexus Mods].

 The most popular of the Herbalism mods - a type of mod which replace Morrowind's handling of plants as organic containers with Oblivion's and later games' handling of plants as activators - includes a TR addon.
 It is of course included in MGSO and with this vector found its way into the plugin list of unsuspecting users.